Who is Buddha? Origin, history and significance in Buddhism

 - A natural association with meditation.

-- A reminder: get back to basics, slow down, breathe, observe.
+- A reminder: return to basics, slow down, breathe, observe.

-In many interiors, a Buddha statue is not there "to be religious".
-Rather, it serves to create an atmosphere: a space for pause, reflection, and presence.
+In many homes, a Buddha statue is not there "to be religious."
+It serves rather to set an ambiance: a space for pause, reflection, and presence.

 The meaning of Buddha statues

-Statues often depict symbolic postures (mudras) and attitudes.
-Without overcomplicating things, here are the most common ones and what they represent:
+Statues often represent symbolic postures (mudras) and attitudes.
+Without overcomplicating it, here are the most common and what they evoke:

-- Protective Buddha (raised hand gesture): appeasement, calm, symbolic protection.
+- Protecting Buddha (raised hand gesture): appeasement, calm, symbolic protection.

-These are not “magical objects”, but visual markers.
-Much like a work of art can influence the atmosphere of a room, a Buddha statue influences the intention one puts into a place.
+These are not "magic objects," but visual anchors.
+Much like a work of art can influence the atmosphere of a room, a Buddha statue influences the intention one places in a space.

-In Buddhist (and more broadly meditative) practices, objects are often used to rhythmically structure or accompany the session:
+In Buddhist (and more broadly meditative) practices, objects are often found that are intended to rhythm or accompany the session:

 - singing bowl